keebs-weeb/overclocked/v0.2/Rules.md

 Cost: 3 Bandwidth
 Use: Permanent
 Ability: May be played in response to a 'Virus' Mod being installed on your system.
 Immediately discard the next Mod installed on your system, then discard this card.
 If played out of turn, the cost is taken away from your Bandwidth at the start of the next maintenance phase.

+Additional Ruling: You cannot play this card if you will not have at least 3 Bandwidth during your next turn.
+If your next maintenance phase would be skipped, this defecit will take effect during your next maintenance phase.
 ```
 Kali Linux VM
 ```